-After wandering around Hollywood Blvd, I was stopped by one of those ‘2 hour tour bus’ sales people.
+After wandering around Hollywood Boulevard, I was stopped by one of those ‘2-hour tour bus’ salespeople.
 Since I didn’t have a car, this was undoubtedly the best way to venture around LA.
-Nonetheless, the given price of $50 was pretty expensive for my liking, so I negotiated for a student discount.
+Nonetheless, the given price of $50 was pretty high for my liking, so I negotiated for a student discount.

 I began chatting with Moses, the man at the counter.
-He ended up giving me the ticket for USD $14, which is really quite a steal for a 2-hour guided tour around the ins-and-outs of LA.
-He even went out of his way to buy me a water for the trip.
+He ended up giving me the ticket for US $14, which is really quite a steal for a 2-hour guided tour around the ins-and-outs of LA.
+He even went out of his way to buy me a bottle of water for the trip.

-Despite the cheap tour, I wasn’t much of a fan of Beverly Hills, Sunset blvd, Hollywood Hills and all those other fancy celebrity residential areas.
+Despite the cheap tour, I wasn’t much of a fan of Beverly Hills, Sunset Boulevard, Hollywood Hills and all those other fancy celebrity residential areas.
 In spite of the beautiful mansions, these gated communities were too quiet.
-They lacked the excitement & glamor I associate with the whole entertainment industry.
-Incredibly ignorant, but I was kind of hoping to spot some craziness during the mid-day summer noon.
+I felt all too strange ‘stalking’ these celebrity homes.

 Perhaps I am just a tourist at heart.
 I can’t keep myself away from the obnoxious scene downtown Hollywood provided.
 I absolutely loved every second of the buzzing streets and spent the rest of my evening wandering among the buzzing crowds.